apache/hudi/hudi-utils/confid_doc.md

 ---

 > #### hoodie.bloom.index.prune.by.ranges
 > Only applies if index type is BLOOM.
 When true, range information from files to leveraged speed up index lookups.
 Particularly helpful, if the key has a monotonously increasing prefix, such as timestamp.
-If the record key is completely random, it is better to turn this off.<br>
+If the record key is completely random, it is better to turn this off, since range pruning will only  add extra overhead to the index lookup.<br>
 > `Default Value: true`<br>
 > `Config Param: BLOOM_INDEX_PRUNE_BY_RANGES_PROP`<br>

 ---

 > #### hoodie.simple.index.use.caching
 > Only applies if index type is SIMPLE.
-When true, the input RDD will cached to speed up index lookup by reducing IO for computing parallelism or affected partitions<br>
+When true, the incoming writes will cached to speed up index lookup by reducing IO for computing parallelism or affected partitions<br>
 > `Default Value: true`<br>
 > `Config Param: SIMPLE_INDEX_USE_CACHING_PROP`<br>